designstem/projects/biomimicry/index.md

 <br>

-All your senses have been applied and most of its biodesign concepts have been **experienced**.
+All your senses have been applied, and most of its biodesign concepts have been **experienced**.

 -